j3rrywan9/rust-study/docs/programming_rust.md

 What makes a trait object different is that Rust usually doesn't know the type of the referent at compile time.
 So a trait object includes a little extra information about the referent's type.
-This is strictly for Rust's own use behind the scenes: when you call `writer.write(data)`, Rust needs the type information to dynamically call the right write method depending on the type of `*writer`.
+This is strictly for Rust's own use behind the scenes: when you call `writer.write(data)`, Rust needs the type information to dynamically call the right `write` method depending on the type of `*writer`.
-You can't query the type information directly, and Rust does not support downcasting from the trait object &mut dyn Write back to a concrete type like `Vec<u8>`.
+You can't query the type information directly, and Rust does not support downcasting from the trait object `&mut dyn Write` back to a concrete type like `Vec<u8>`.

 #### Trait object layout

 In memory, a trait object is a fat pointer consisting of a pointer to the value, plus a pointer to a table representing that value's type.
 Each trait object therefore takes up two machine words, as shown in Figure 11-1.

+C++ has this kind of run-time type information as well.
+It's called a *virtual table*, or *vtable*.
 In Rust, as in C++, the vtable is generated once, at compile time, and shared by all objects of the same type.
+Everything shown in the darker shade in Figure 11-1, including the vtable, is a private implementation detail of Rust.
+Again, these aren't fields and data structures that you can access directly.
+Instead, the language automatically uses the vtable when you call a method of a trait object, to determine which implementation to call.

+Seasoned C++ programmers will notice that Rust and C++ use memory a bit differently.
+In C++, the vtable pointer, or *vptr*, is stored as part of the struct.
+Rust uses fat pointers instead.
+The struct itself contains nothing but its fields.
+This way, a struct can implement dozens of traits without containing dozens of vptrs.
+Even types like `i32`, which aren't big enough to accommodate a vptr, can implement traits.

 Rust automatically converts ordinary references into trait objects when needed.
 This is why we're able to pass `&mut local_file` to `say_hello` in this example: